JulienXemard/reactProject/README.md

 -   Information related to pollution metrics

 ---
+## Processes
+* To efficiently find our idea, we quickly came to an agreement on 3 different themes.
+* From this point we actively searched for the APIs that were easely accessible, verifying the Data syntax through Insomnia.
+* Once validated, VSCode offers the possibility to live share which we used to work on separated component, together.
+* This was incredibly efficient as it allowed us to directly discuss & validate the way we wanted to structure or render our project.

 ## Challenges
 * Implementing MapBox without being prior shown.
 * Bulma - everything we tried was being overridden.

+## Wins
+* Calling 4 APIs within 48h in a React with no previous experience was a real challenge, therefore incredibly rewarding.
+* Using my previous professional experiences to organise & ensure an efficient pair coding ; working all objectives with Brenda Ty was an absolute pleasure.

+## Future development
+* Working on 4 APIs was an incredible learning curve but to the cost of our render (SCSS).
+* With more experience, Brenda Ty & myself will definitely revisit our App in order to offer a better product & user experience.

 ![bikeMap](readMeImages/bikeMap.png)